 Your Phone App still doesn’t support special symbols “*”, “#” for calls.
 Make sure to use your phone for it, else in certain cases the number “0” may be automatically attached to the number you are typing if you use

-Cannot receive or make calls using Windows 10 Your Phone app
+Cannot receive or make calls using Your Phone app on Windows

 If you are unable to receive or make calls using Your Phone app, follow these tips one by one, and check if it fixed the problem once the steps are complete-